-Welcome to my website where you can find an archive of my periodic Vermont Public Radio commentaries, opinion pieces, plus brief details and links to democracy building events I support as an activist, and a gallery of photos drawn from activities I’ve enjoyed.
+Welcome to my website where you can find more on my recent book, The Democracy Amendments, an archive of my periodic Vermont Public Radio commentaries, opinion pieces, plus brief details and links to democracy building events I support as an activist, and a gallery of photos drawn from activities I’ve enjoyed.
 Thanks for visiting.

 MY COMMENTS WHILE BEING ARRESTED AT THE U.S. CAPITOL